nwrabon/Mallard-C2/README.md

 ### Note:
 You may need to disable real time protection on the victim for all payloads to work correctly.

-6. With the victim now connected to the server you can browse the the website located at http://<server_ip>:5000 There will be a list of victims connected and you can run different prankish payloads on the victim.
+6. With the victim now connected to the server you can browse to the website located at http://<server_ip>:5000 on an attacker machine.
+    There will be a list of victims connected and you can run different prankish payloads on the victim.